Srinivas-R/AKBC-2017-Paper-14/README.md

 7. data          : Folder containing Knowledge Graph.
 3 files expected in it : train.txt, valid.txt, test.txt.
 In all 3 files,                    each line should be a tab/space separated integer triple (eg:234 24 148) representing (headId, relationId,                          TailId).
 8. Other models  : Contains equivalent of NN.py and validate.py for ComplEx and HolE.

+To run the experiment:

+Currently, only WN11 dataset present in ./data